oleksiy-os/porto-events/README.md

 ![screenshot-telegram-post.jpg](screenshot-telegram-post.jpg)

 ## Features
-- Scrap or get from API events list from a few resources
+- Scrap or get from API the list of events based on a few resources
 - Send events to telegram channel
 - Web server:
-  - Showing collected events in list "New"
+  - Show collected events in the list "New"
-  - Init new events collect (add only new, not existed events)
+  - Init collection of new events (add only new, not existed events)
   - Edit/Delete events
   - Move new event to "Publish" list
-  - Init send "Publish" list to telegram
+  - Init sending "Publish" list to telegram
 - Store events in DB (BoltDB)

 #### Features under development